 Contact Clearbrook Today

-If you or a loved one is suffering from heroin addiction, it is time to get help.
+If you or a loved one is suffering, it is time to get help with our heroin addiction treatment in Pennsylvania.
 We hear countless stories of people, especially young ones, dying every day from drug addiction.
 For more than 40 years, Clearbrook Treatment Centers has been providing treatment to those afflicted with alcoholism and chemical dependency.
 With our state-of-the-art detox facility and inpatient treatment program, we can help you or your loved one safely withdrawal from heroin or other addictive substances, and begin the journey to wellness and recovery.